midebevec/shairport-sync-mqtt-display/python-flaschen-taschen/LAUNCHER_README.md

 3. Start the MQTT listener
 4. Handle clean shutdown when you press Ctrl+C

-## Available Scripts

-### 1. `launch_all.py` (Recommended)
-- **Simple process manager approach**
-- Starts both flaschen server and MQTT app as separate processes
-- Handles clean shutdown of both
-- Best for most users
+## The Launcher Script

-### 2. `simple_start.py` (Advanced)
+### `simple_start.py` (Main Launcher)
-- More options and configuration
+- Comprehensive launcher with many options
-- Can auto-find the flaschen server binary
+- Can auto-find the flaschen server binary in common locations
 - Supports both terminal and hardware backends
-- Better error handling and diagnostics
+- Excellent error handling and diagnostics

-### 3. `start_all.py` (Experimental)
-- Includes a built-in Python terminal server
-- Most complex but most self-contained
-- Good for development/testing
+- Configurable via YAML files

 ## Prerequisites